 The epic list of church volunteer opportunities

-That’s why you need to offer a variety of different church volunteer opportunities that suit various levels of time commitment, interests, and skills.
-This allows more church members to share their God-given abilities through serving the church and the community.
+That’s why it’s so important that your church offers a variety of church volunteer opportunities that suit various levels of time commitment, interests, and skills.
+This allows more members to overcome obstacles, share their God-given abilities, and commit to making an ongoing kingdom impact.

-Here is a comprehensive list of volunteer opportunities to help engage your congregation and create a strong volunteer base.
+Here is a comprehensive list of volunteer opportunities to help engage your congregation, empowering all believers to serve others and make a difference for the gospel.

 Holiday volunteer opportunities